Student Toolkit

 Find Community & Build a Foundation

-- Connect with your student representatives – watch our social feeds for updates on the work the Representation Executive Council (REC) is doing representing and advocating for you.
+• Connect with your student representatives – watch our social feeds for updates on the work the Representation Executive Council (REC) is doing, representing and advocating for you.
+Also, stop by the Campus Carnival to chat with your 2023-24 representatives and score some free food while you’re at it.

 October